 I've won awards in all genres, with fiction in Paris Review and non-fiction in The New York Times.
 Four novels are in print, and I have three books of stories as well.
 The 2019 novel, THE COLOR INSIDE A MELON, had blurbs from both Salman Rushdie and Marlon James, and there was praise in Washington Post, The Millions, and elsewhere.
 The 2016 set of stories, MOVIEOLA!, earned a lovely review from J.C.
 Hallman, who called it "a new shriek for a new century."
 Earlier, Richard Ford praised an earlier novel as "a rich feast."

-A memoir, THE ARCHEOLOGY OF A GOOD RAGÙ.
+In 2021 appeared my memoir, THE ARCHEOLOGY OF A GOOD RAGÙ.
 Episodes from it originally saw print, in different form, in The New York Times and elsewhere.
 Praise came in Brooklyn Rail and elsewhere, and blurbs included Bob Shacochis, the NBA winner.
 Another book of non-fiction, THE SEA-GOD'S HERB, published in 2014, is a selection of criticism, work that appeared everywhere from The New Republic to Quarterly Conversation.
 I continue to do a lot of such work.
-Meanwhile my journalism, in particular on Italian subjects, has turned up everywhere from GQ to Ninth Letter.
+Other journalism, in particular on Italian subjects, has turned up everywhere from GQ to Lit Hub.

 Grants include an NEA Fellowship and an Iowa Major Artist Award.
 I've held good visiting appointments at Harvard, Northwestern, Lewis & Clark, and elsewhere.

 The Archeology of a Good Ragù: Discovering Naples, My Father, & Myself.